Sierra Nevada Corporation: History

 The corporation was founded in 1963 by John Chisholm with a few employees working out of an airplane hangar in the Reno Stead Airport.
-The corporation was acquired in 1994 by Fatih Ozmen and Eren Ozmen.
+The corporation was acquired in 1994 by Fatih Özmen and Eren Özmen.
 Fatih Ozmen was hired in 1981.
 The corporation has since grown into a multi-billion-dollar corporation with over 4,000 employees.
 The company's main business is completing US Department of Defense and NASA contracts.

 In 2016, the corporation built a 130000 sqft aircraft modification facility in Meridianville, Alabama, alongside Madison County Executive Airport.
 The facility was expanded with an additional 60800 sqft building, which could hold seven Beechcraft Super King Air/C-12/MC-12S planes.
 SNC began modifying commercial aircraft into military surveillance aircraft, such as the US Army's EMARSS platform.

 On September 18, 2024, the People's Republic of China announced sanctions on nine U.S. military industrial companies, including Sierra Nevada Corporation, for their participation in arms sales to Taiwan.